kristinmlee/census_data/censusData.md

     levels(census[ ,"income_level"]) = c("under", "over")

-###### Step 3: Create a model using these variables (you can use whichever variables you want, or even create you own; for example, you could find the ratio or relationship between different variables, the one-hot encoding of “categorical” variables, etc.) to model wining more or less than $50,000 / year.
+### Step 3: Create a model using these variables (you can use whichever variables you want, or even create you own; for example, you could find the ratio or relationship between different variables, the one-hot encoding of “categorical” variables, etc.) to model wining more or less than $50,000 / year.
 Here, the idea would be for you to test one or two algorithms, such as logistic regression, or a decision tree.
 Feel free to choose others if wish.

-    ## I want to explore the data further before choosing variables for model building.
+#### A. Explore the data further before choosing variables for model building.

     #get how many entries (rows) have missing data
     sum(apply(census, 1, function(i) sum(is.na(i)) > 0))